Gabriel-Lewis/gabriellewis/README.md

 # Gabriel Lewis

-This is my personal portfolio page at Gabriellewis.me
+This is my personal portfolio page at http://Gabriellewis.me

 ###Contact
 You can reach me on